aol/obi_ios_creditcard_cocoa/README.md

 ## Installation with CocoaPods

 Please use CocoaPods to install this library.
-Run **pod install**, and add the below code in your Podfile
+Just add the below code in your Podfile and run **pod install**.

 ```
 source 'https://github.com/CocoaPods/Specs.git'